rolling-scopes-school/qualifying-stage/tasks/cv/html-css-git.md

 # CV.
 HTML, CSS & Git Basics

-Your task is to create a branch named `rsschool-cv-html` from the `gh-pages` branch of the `rsschool-cv` repository, add files `index.html` and `style.css` to it, which contain basic empty templates or templates with minimal content (the layout and styling of the CV will be done in the next task), and deploy them to GitHub Pages.
+Your task is to create a branch named `rsschool-cv-html` from the `gh-pages` branch of the `rsschool-cv` repository, add files `index.html` and `style.css`, which should include templates and corresponding styles.

 ## Some of the validation rules: